Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-02-20-Booleans and Logic Gates.markdown

 * An SR Flip Flop is one of the most basic flip-flops, and is the foundation to T and D flip-flops.
 If S (set) is on, R is off, and the clock is on - Q will be set to 1.
 If R (reset) is on, S is off, and the clock is on, Q will reset to 0.

 Knowing flip-flops helps to understand the fundamentals of RAM, and how a physical bit is flipped from a 1 to a 0.
+Having a basic understanding of computer science will be helpful when learning a language other than python, which are less forgiving.
+I am excited to continue learning about computer science in the future.